• Skip to primary navigation

 • Fold the whipped cream into the condensed milk and lime juice mixture.
 The filling will be light and fluffy.

-coconut lime filling in the bowl
+coconut lime filling mixed with whipped cream and lime juice in the bowl

 • Spoon the filling into the frozen pie crust, and spread it out evenly.